Pagghiu/SaneCppLibraries/README.md

 [Testing](https://pagghiu.github.io/SaneCppLibraries/library_testing.html)                              | 🟨 Simple testing framework used by all of the other libraries
 [Threading](https://pagghiu.github.io/SaneCppLibraries/library_threading.html)                          | 🟥 Atomic, thread, thread pool, mutex, condition variable
 [Time](https://pagghiu.github.io/SaneCppLibraries/library_time.html)                                    | 🟨 Time handling (relative, absolute, high resolution)

+Each library is color-coded to signal its status:
+- 🟥 Draft (incomplete, work in progress, proof of concept, works on basic case)
+- 🟨 MVP (minimum set of features have been implemented)
+- 🟩 Usable (a reasonable set of features has been implemented to make library useful)
+- 🟦 Complete (all planned features have been implemented)

 # C Bindings
 Some Libraries have C bindings